genosse-einhorn/jkmsigen/README.md

 Name of the subdirectory in `C:\Program Files`.
 Defaults to the application name.

+#### --cabfile=FILE.CAB

+Put data in separate .CAB file.
+By default, the CAB file is embedded into the MSI file.

 #### source\directory

 Path to the installed files.
 Can also be a ZIP file.